Jakubinyi/notes/README.txt

-﻿First   BFA   topics
+First BFA topics

 Python basics

-Clean   c   ode
+Clean code:
-Naming   conventions,   clean   code   DOs   and   DON’Ts   (indentation,   comments,   do   not   name   2 variables/function   the   same   way,   no   code   outside   functions,   meaningful   names,   always use   English,   use   globals   only   if   needed) Using   v   ariables
+Naming conventions, clean code DOs and DON’Ts (indentation, comments, do not name 2 variables/function the same way, no  code outside functions, meaningful names, always use English, use globals only if needed)
+Using variables

 Variable types, variable operations.
 Immutable vs. mutable, passing by value and reference.
-Casting   variables   ­   when/why.
+Casting variables when/why.
 Meaning of NameError: XXX is not defined.

-Scope   o
+Scope of variables
-  f   v   ariables

 Global vs function scope.
 How to read/write a global variable?
+Loops, control statements, operators:

-Loops,   c   ontrol   s   tatements,   o perators for   and   while   (break,   continue),   if­elif­else.
+for and while (break, continue), if elif else.
 Single line control statements
-Operators:   not,   or,   and,   >,   <,   >=,   <=,   ==,   !=,   %   (modulo),   //,   +,   ­,   *,   /
+Operators: not, or, and, >, <, >=, <=, ==, !=, % (modulo), //, +, -, *, /
-Operators   and   types   (  most     operators   are   defined   for   the   same   type).
+Operators and types (most   operators are defined for the same type).
 Subscript operator, [].

 Functions/Methods

 How to define them, input parameters, return values.
 Advanced: Call stack.

 Built in data structures

 Lists/Arrays: